Auction-Based Regulation for Artificial Intelligence: Regulatory Compliance of Artificial Intelligence

 \textbf{Agent Costs}.
-Unfortunately for agents, training a safer model comes with added cost.
-Consequently, each agent $i$ must decide how much money to \textit{bid}, or spend, $b_i$ to make its model safer.
-By Assumption \ref{assumption:a2}, the resulting safety level of an agent's model will be $s_i = M^{-1}(b_i)$.
+Realistically for agents, training a compliant model comes with added cost.
+Consequently, each agent $i$ must decide how much money to \textit{bid}, or spend, $b_i$ to make its model compliant.
+By Assumption \ref{assumption:a2}, the compliance level of an agent's model will be $s_i = M^{-1}(b_i)$.

-\textbf{Agent Values}. \textit{(1) Model deployment value $v_i^d$.} While it costs more for agents to produce safer models, they gain value from having their models deployed.
+\textbf{Agent Values}. \textit{(1) Model deployment value $v_i^d$.} While it costs more for agents to produce compliant models, they gain value from having their models deployed.
 Intuitively, this can be viewed as the expected value $v_i^d$ of agent $i$'s model.
 The valuation for model deployment varies across agents (\textit{e.g.,} Google may value having its model deployed more than Apple). \textit{(2) Premium reward value $v_i^p$.} Beyond value for model deployment, the regulator can also offer additional, or premium, compensation valued as $v_i^p$ by agents (\textit{e.g.,} tax credits for electric vehicle producers or Fast Track and Priority Review of important drugs by the U.S. Food \& Drug Administration).
-The regulator provides additional compensation to agents whose models demonstrate safety levels exceeding the prescribed threshold.
+The regulator provides additional compensation to agents whose models exceed the prescribed compliance threshold.
 However, the value of this compensation varies across agents due to differing internal valuations.
-It is unrealistic for the regulator to compensate all agents meeting the safety threshold due to budget constraints.
-Therefore, we limit the additional rewards to a top-performing half of agents who surpass the threshold, ensuring that compensation targets those contributing the most to enhanced safety while maintaining feasibility for the regulator.
+It is unrealistic for the regulator to compensate all agents meeting the compliance threshold due to budget constraints.
+Therefore, additional rewards are limited to a top-performing half of agents surpassing the threshold.
+This ensures targeted compensation for agents enhancing compliance while maintaining feasibility for the regulator.

-\textbf{Value Distribution}.
-We define the total value for each agent $i$ as $V_i:=v_i^d + v_i^p$, which represents the sum of the deployment value and premium compensation.
-Although these values can vary widely in practice, we normalize $\{V_i\}_{i=1}^n$ for all $n$ agents to be between 0 and 1 for analytical tractability, allowing us to work within a standardized range.
-Consequently, the price to achieve the safety threshold $\epsilon$ is also normalized to fall within the $(0,1)$ interval, i.e., $p_\epsilon \in (0,1)$.